Spring and Summer 2021 Applications Open December 1, 2020!

 The Family Educational Rights and Privacy Act (FERPA) is a federal law protecting the privacy of student education records.
 For students enrolled in a university, regardless of their age, the privacy rights under FERPA are held by them.

-Enrolled Summer at Tufts students may authorize the release of their educational records by filing a Consent to Disclose Student Information form with the University.
+Enrolled University College students may authorize the release of their educational records by filing a Consent to Disclose Student Information form with the University.

 The FERPA policy for most Tufts Pre-College Programs is available by clicking here.
 It includes when the schools may disclose information from a student’s educational record.